 19We use a serious delinquency (90 days or more past due) measure of default in our analysis to be consistent with the previous literature.
-We also employ an involuntary prepayment definition of default that includes loans that terminated due to foreclosure (both auction sales and bank/REO sales) or pre-foreclosure distressed sales (that is, short sales).
-We discuss results using this measure below.

-rates in the FHA sample (1.44 percent versus 0.89 percent).
+We also employ an involuntary prepayment definition of default that while the average sale hazard is virtually identical.
+The FHA default rate is more than twice as high (0.89 percent) as the GSE rate, which is unsurprising since the FHA program is characterized by mostly first-time homebuyers with low income and low credit scores.
+There are large differences in average refinance rates across racial/ethnic groups in both loan samples.
+In the GSE sample, non-Hispanic white borrowers refinance at an average rate of 1.74 percent per quarter compared to only 1.21 percent for Black and Hispanic white borrowers.
+There are similar differences between non-Hispanic white and Black refinance rates in the FHA sample (1.44 percent versus 0.89 percent).
 There are also fairly large differences across racial/ethnic groups in both quarterly default rates as well as quarterly sale rates in both mortgage samples.